karma271/h-1B_Visa_Petition/README.md

 ## Future Recommendation
 * Revisit this problem with a more robust data set with additional predictors (example: educational background, years of experience)
 * Integrate data from more recent years (2017-2019) (work-in-progress)
-* Create an interactive app that will allow future applicants to predict their outcome using the information they provide in an H-1B visa application.
+* Create an interactive web application that will allow future applicants to predict their outcome using the information they provide in an H-1B visa application.

 ## References
 1. [Pew research report on H-1B visa program](https://www.pewresearch.org/fact-tank/2017/04/27/key-facts-about-the-u-s-h-1b-visa-program/)